thejcannon/thejcannon.me/whats-in-a-name/index.md

 1. Source distributions (sdists, as opposed to binary ones, bdists) go through a build process.
 That means there is only a loose relationship between the files inside them and the files that would be inside a built distribution (part of that that build process could be moving, moving, or creating files).
+   There are 658 sdist-only packages on the list.
-2. Namespace packages.
+3. Namespace packages.
 Namespaces might've been "one honking great idea" but namespace _packages_ are usually misunderstood and a honking painful thing to have to remember.

-The solution to 1. is easy, just assume the files in the sdist exist in the bdsit as-is (we'll special-case any files with a `src/` prefix, for sanity).
+The solution to 1. is easy, let's ignore them.

 The solution to 2. is annoyingly complex.
 Namespace packages come in two forms: